 When a UK taxpayer gives a gift of money to a charity, they have already paid tax on that money.
 Charities can claim an amount from HMRC (HM Revenue & Customs) equal to the tax paid on that money by the donor.
 This repayment is known as Gift Aid.

-Gift Aid cannot be reclaimed on donations from the following:
+Gift Aid cannot be reclaimed on the following:

-- donations received at an event and paid to the charity as a single amount from an individual
+- collections at an event and paid to the charity as a single amount from an individual

-- funds collected in a collection box, or tin and donated as single amount from an individual.
+- money collected in a collection box, or tin and donated as single amount from an individual

 How much is Gift Aid worth to the PKD Charity?